December 2, 2018

 HAMR uses a new kind of media magnetic technology on each disk that allows data bits, or grains, to become smaller and more densely packed than ever, while remaining magnetically stable.
 A small laser diode attached to each recording head heats a tiny spot on the disk, which enables the recording head to flip the magnetic polarity of each very stable bit, enabling data to be written.
 Seagate’s proprietary execution of HAMR technology will be delivered in the industry’s standard form factor, thus reducing total cost of ownership by getting a lot more terabytes (TB) into the same space as a conventional hard drive.

-HAMR drives are plug-and-play, operate like conventional drives in standard integration benchmark tests
+Demo shows that HAMR drives will be plug-and-play, operate like conventional drives in standard integration benchmark tests

-“Seagate has begun running early Exos HAMR units through the full set of standard benchmark tests used to prepare and optimize each new hard drive product for deployment,” says Jason Feist, Seagate’s senior director of enterprise product line management.
+“Seagate has begun running early HAMR units, configured just as a production unit would be, through the full set of standard benchmark tests used to prepare and optimize each new hard drive product for deployment,” says Jason Feist, Seagate’s senior director of enterprise product line management.
 “Our testing has demonstrated the drives’ compatibility for enterprise systems that are being used today.
 No system level changes are needed to run the HAMR drives in these evaluations, or to deploy them in customer environments.”

 These new product-level HAMR tests provide further weight to the groundbreaking results from last year’s in-lab reliability tests.
 In those tests Seagate HAMR read/write heads far exceeded industry standards for reliability and lifetime data transfer capability, surpassing customer requirements and standard hard drive specifications by a factor of 20.
 Combined with HAMR’s plug-and-play compatibility with standard systems, the results have further cemented customers’ confidence in HAMR’s readiness to launch into standard cloud and IT environments.